d2l-ai/d2l-en/chapter_appendix_math/intermediate-linear-algebra-mv-to-appendix.md

 There are a number of special matrices that we will use throughout this book.
-Let's look at them in a bit of detail:
+Let us look at them in a bit of detail:

 * **Symmetric Matrix** These are matrices where the entries below and above the diagonal are the same.
 In other words, we have that $M^\top = M$.
 An example of such matrices are those that describe pairwise distances, i.e. $M_{ij} = \|x_i - x_j\|$.
 Likewise, the Facebook friendship graph can be written as a symmetric matrix where $M_{ij} = 1$ if $i$ and $j$ are friends and $M_{ij} = 0$ if they are not.
 Note that the *Twitter* graph is asymmetric - $M_{ij} = 1$, i.e. $i$ following $j$ does not imply that $M_{ji} = 1$, i.e. $j$ following $i$.
 * **Antisymmetric Matrix** These matrices satisfy $M^\top = -M$.
 Note that any square matrix can always be decomposed into a symmetric and into an antisymmetric matrix by using $M = \frac{1}{2}(M + M^\top) + \frac{1}{2}(M - M^\top)$.